Advocacy Services (Adults)

 This opportunity will be advertised via TED, Contracts Finder, and ECC's Opportunities Listing.

-Essex County Council is looking to procure providers to design, build and operate two new Independent Living schemes at Coppins Court in Clacton and Hillhouse in Epping Forest.
+Essex County Council is looking to procure providers to design, build, and operate two new Independent Living schemes at Coppins Court in Clacton and Hillhouse in Epping Forest.
+These opportunities have now closed and ECC is in the process of identifying the winning bidders.

 Specialist Supported Living Service